eclipse-sprotty/sprotty-website/hugo/content/docs/smodel.md

 *Properties:*

 * `routerKind: string` - *optional*: The kind of router to use for the edge.
+Sprotty provides an implementation of 'polyline', 'manhattan', and 'bezier' routers.
 * `routingPoints: Point[]` - *optional*: The routing points of the edge.
 Defaults to an empty array.
 * `sourceId: string`: The id of the source element.
 * `targetId: string`: The id of the target element.
 * `sourceAnchorCorrection: number` - *optional*: The correction of the source anchor.
+This can be used to apply an offset to the anchor position of the source element.
 Defaults to `0`.
-This can be used to apply an offset to the anchor position of the source element
 * `targetAnchorCorrection: number` - *optional*: The correction of the target anchor.
+This can be used to apply an offset to the anchor position of the target element.
 Defaults to `0`.

 To offset the anchor point of an edge